McBaws/MKVToolNix-Sequential-Batch-Mapper/README.md

     - I have introduced a feature where a log of FontCollector's activity is generated in the output directory, and all fonts from input mkvs will be copied to a `Fonts` folder.
 This should make it easier to spot and fix errors.
 It can be toggled in `mkvconfig.json`.

+    - Additionally, I have also introduced a feature where the script will attempt to guess the right font based on the filename.
+It is on by default and can be toggled in `mkvconfig.json`.

     - I recommend using [FontValidator](https://github.com/TypesettingTools/Myaamori-Aegisub-Scripts#font-validator) to check for missing fonts.

 ## Autocomplete filepath